-Analyst Ratings for Affirm Holdings | Benzinga
+Analyst Ratings For Affirm Holdings | Benzinga

 |0

-In the last 3 months, 12 analysts have offered 12-month price targets for Affirm Holdings.
-The company has an average price target of $80.5 with a high of $102.00 and a low of $56.00.
+13 analysts offering 12-month price targets in the last 3 months for Affirm Holdings evaluate the company at an average price target of $78.54 with a high of $102.00 and a low of $55.00.

-This current average has decreased by 33.39% from the previous average price target of $120.86.
+This current average represents a 35.02% increase from the previous average price target of $120.86.

 How Are Analyst Ratings Determined?